Rotating the Color Glass Condensate: Conclusions

 In summary, we have proposed a systematically improvable framework that restores the perturbative stability of high-energy QCD evolution at next-to-leading order and beyond, while remaining consistent with the high-energy OPE.
 The key ingredient is a rotation in the space of high-energy operators, implemented by the operator $e^{-L}$, which preserves physical cross sections while reorganizing the factorization such that the large collinear logarithms responsible for the instabilities of the conventional NLO BK evolution are eliminated.
 Applied to the dipole operator, this transformation yields an evolution equation that is both stable and positive across the phenomenologically relevant rapidity range, as confirmed by dedicated numerical simulations.

 Beyond the specific NLO application, our formalism recasts nonlinear small-$x$ dynamics into the language of linear algebra: operators are represented in Dirac notation and act on a vector space spanned by dipole-chain states, providing a compact and transparent framework for describing their evolution and interactions.
-Within this operator-based picture, the change of basis underlying the scheme transformation becomes explicit, offering a unified algebraic interpretation of various high-energy evolution schemes.
+Within this operator-based picture, the change of basis underlying the factorization scheme transformation becomes explicit, offering a unified algebraic interpretation of various high-energy evolution schemes.

 This approach provides a blueprint for systematically extending perturbative stability to N$^2$LO and beyond, and for consistently incorporating single-logarithmic and running-coupling effects.
 In particular, together with the recent computation of the BK kernel at $\mathrm{N}^2$LO accuracy \cite{Caron-Huot:2016tzz,Brunello:2025rhh}, our method opens the way for the first stable numerical investigations of the evolved dipole at this precision.
-These developments establish the theoretical consistency and numerical reliability required for precision studies of gluon saturation and small-$x$ dynamics at current and future facilities, notably the EIC, and can be readily extended to other observables such as inclusive dijet, forward hadron production or semi-inclusive DIS.
+These developments represent an important step toward establishing the theoretical consistency and numerical reliability required for future precision studies of gluon saturation and small-$x$ dynamics at current and future facilities, notably the EIC, and can be readily extended to other observables such as inclusive dijet, forward hadron production or semi-inclusive DIS.